World Association for Christian Communication: Activities

-WACC's wide-ranging activities include support for communication projects mainly, but not exclusively, in the global south; the promotion of analysis, reflection and action on important topics related to its areas of concern; support for networking within and beyond its membership; and publication and sharing of information.
+WACC's wide-ranging activities include support for communication projects mainly, but not exclusively, in the global south; the promotion of analysis, reflection and action on important topics related to its areas of concern; support for networking within and beyond its membership; and publication and sharing of information; indigenous, gender and human rights.
 WACC's project support has traditionally been largely of a responsive nature.
 WACC's largest single activity is The Global Media Monitoring Project (GMMP) a worldwide longitudinal study (1995, 2000, 2005) on the representation of women in the world's media.
 The fifth research in the series was conducted in 2015 by hundreds of volunteers in 114 countries around the world.
-The next GMMP is scheduled for 2020.
+The next GMMP was published in 2020 and covered over 30,000 media stories from 116 countries.

-WACC, which celebrated its 50th anniversary in 2018, WACC has been instrumental in developing the concept of Communication Rights and their relationship to participatory development communication.
+WACC, which celebrated its 50th anniversary in 2018, has been instrumental in developing the concept of Communication Rights and their relationship to participatory development communication.
+WACC launched a Centre for Communication Rights, to promote materials on several communication related issues, including digital civil rights.